Identifying Best Candidates for Busbar Splitting: Results and discussion

 We apply the previous findings to select busbars for splitting in the 118-bus case.
 Table~\ref{table:118_results} shows the value of the different metrics as well as the cost reduction achieved with BuS for the buses with the highest $\phi$-metric values (top) and busbars that lead to a cost decrease of $>$0.05\%, but are not in the top-10 $\phi$-ranked busbars (bottom).

-We observe that the busbars with high $\phi$, many connected several branches and without binding voltage limits ($\zeta$) lead to a cost decrease compared to the AC-OPF.
+We observe that the busbars with high $\phi$, many \textit{connected branches/elements} and without \textit{binding voltage limits} ($\zeta$) lead to a cost decrease compared to the AC-OPF.
 Importantly, 4 out of 5 busbars with a cost reduction larger than 0.1\% are included among the busbars with the highest $\phi$ values.
 The highest cost decrease is for busbar \textit{69}, whose optimized topology is shown in Fig.~\ref{fig:69_on_118}.
+In this optimized topology, power can directly flow from busbar~\textit{49} to~\textit{47}, as the branches connecting them are decoupled from the original busbar~\textit{69}.

 Among the buses in the bottom part of Table~\ref{table:118_results}, we observe that busbars \textit{80} and \textit{42} are connected to several branches.
 The other busbars decrease cost by not reconnecting branches to the split busbar, essentially performing transmission line switching rather than BuS.
 They are therefore more complex to identify with our metrics.
-Note that all the busbars with a cost decrease of $>$0.05\% are within the first half of the 118 $\phi$-ranked busbars, and two of them have $\phi$ above its average value of 219.13 [\$/MWh].
+Finally, all the busbars with a cost decrease of $>$0.05\% are within the first half of the 118 $\phi$-ranked busbars, and two of them have $\phi$ above its average value of 219.13 [\$/MWh].

 Note that for this test case, the entire optimization process took 214.7~s.
-Based on these results, we consider busbars with several connected branches/elements and a $\phi$ above average in the \textit{validation} step.
+Based on these results, we consider \textit{busbars with several connected branches/elements} and a \textit{$\phi$ above average} as metrics to select relevant busbars in the \textit{validation} step.